 The discovery of ultrasonics is rooted in the science of sound, with Sir Isaac Newton first proposing his theory of sound waves in Principia (1686).
 Ultrasonication or ultrasonics is simply a sound wave that operates above the range of human hearing.
 From a cannabis perspective, it is a mechanical process that generates liquid mixing and shear forces on a micro or nano scale.
-Current research and development efforts by Le Herbe have demonstrated that ultrasonics is the future of cannabis processing and extraction techniques.
+Current research and development efforts by Le Herbe has demonstrated that ultrasonication is a key technology for cannabis processing and extraction techniques.
 The information shared here is meant to spur innovation in our industry.
 We feel that open source is the best option for producing high quality cannabis research that leads to better products for everyone.

 Growing consumer demands for eco-friendly technology and healthy ingredients has attracted Le Herbe to develop this technology for the cannabis industry.
 Ultrasonication of cannabis extracts offer several advantages including but not limited to: